ModelEarth/community/projects/more.md

-## VI.
-Dive into Google Data Commons API
+## Dive into Google Data Commons API

 [Install Data Commons Lite](../../localsite/info/data/datacommons/) on your local computer.

 Find and pull US census data by state and county from the Google Data Commons API.
-Look for commute times.

-Pull Walkability data from one of the free API's services that provide Walk Scores, Transit Scores and Bike Scores: [RapidAPI.com](https://rapidapi.com/theapiguy/api/walk-score/details) or [WalkScore.com](https://www.walkscore.com/professional/api.php)

 Add an "[Environment > Impact](https://datacommons.org/place/country/USA?topic=Environment)" section to Google Data commons using the [EPA IO Widgets](../../io/charts/).